Nikolaos-Gkionis/suppliers-design-history/docs/histories/the-model.md

 - Routes
 - Transport

-All have or are under the process of having a complete model
+All sub-journeys have or are under the process of having a complete model.

 ## Screenshot